Microsoft users around the world report widespread outages

 Microsoft 365 said on social media that it was "investigating an issue impacting users ability to access various Microsoft 365 apps and services" and that things were improving as the company worked to "reroute the affected traffic to healthy infrastructure."

 American Airlines, Delta and United Airlines said all pending flight departures were grounded.
-American Airlines said this was due to "a technical issue" that it said was impacting multiple airlines, and that the company was in contact with its planes currently in flight.
+American Airlines said this was due to "a technical issue with CrowdStrike" that it said was impacting multiple airlines, and that the company was in contact with its planes currently in flight.

+CrowdStrike is a global cybersecurity firm.
+When the Reuters news agency called CrowdStrike's technical support line on Friday, a pre-recorded message said the company was aware of reports of crashes on Microsoft systems related to its Falcon sensor.
+CBS News reached out to CrowdStrike for comment but has not yet received a reply.

+In Europe, Lufthansa and SAS Airlines reported disruptions.
+Switzerland's largest airport, in Zurich, said planes were not being allowed to land, according to CBS News partner network BBC News.

 This is a developing news story and will be updated.